gmaggiotti/brave-dark-toggle/README.md

 ## Features

 - 🌙 One-click dark mode toggle
-- 💾 Remembers your preference for each domain
+- 💾 Keeps your preferences on each tab
 - 🏷️ Badge indicator shows "ON" when active
 - ⚡ Fast and lightweight - no popup UI
-- 🔒 Privacy-focused - settings stored locally

 ## Installation